mathspp/mathspp/pages/02.blog/02.pydonts/deep-unpacking/item.md

 title: "Deep unpacking | Pydon't 🐍"
 ---

-Deep unpacking (or nested unpacking) provides a more powerful way for you to write assignments in your code.
-Deep unpacking can be used to improve the readability of your code and help protect you against unexpected bugs.
-Learning about deep unpacking will also be very important in order to make the most out of the [structural matching][pep-634] feature that is to be introduced in Python 3.10.
+Learn about deep unpacking, a powerful way to write assignments in your code that protects you against unexpected bugs and that you'll rely on heavily when using the [structural pattern matching](/blog/pydonts/structural-pattern-matching-tutorial) feature that was introduced in Python 3.10.

 ===

+Deep, or structural, unpacking is a powerful way to write assignments in your code that improves the readability of your code, protects you against unexpected bugs, and that you'll rely on heavily when using the [structural pattern matching](/blog/pydonts/structural-pattern-matching-tutorial) feature that was introduced in Python 3.10.

 (If you are new here and have no idea what a Pydon't is, you may want to read the [Pydon't Manifesto][manifesto].)